-What are best practices for accepting credit cards?
+What are the best practices for accepting credit cards?

 Merchants should always accept credit cards with security being top of mind.
-To reduce the risk for both the cardholder and the merchant - use the following tips:
+Here are the best practices to reduce risk for both the cardholder and the merchant:

-1. Always keep digital documentation of rendered products or services (i.e. signed sales slip, credit card authorization forms, signed tracking information).
+- Always keep digital documentation of rendered products or services - i.e. signed sales slip, credit card authorization forms, or signed tracking information.

-2. Never be afraid to ask for a form of identification to match a cardholder's name.
+- Never be afraid to ask for a form of identification to match to a cardholder's name.

-3. If a card is declined, find out why before rerunning the transaction!
+- If a card is declined, find out why before re-running the transaction!
 Multiple attempts of a declined card is not a good sign for you or the cardholder.

 My account is on a temporary risk hold...
 What is this?